2025 Beijing Guoan F.C. season: July

 On 18 July, Guoan announced the permanent signing of Nanjing City goalkeeper Zhang Jianzhi, who was given the number 39 shirt.

 On 19 July, Guoan faced off against rivals Shanghai Shenhua in the league at home.
 Going into the match, Guoan previously held a record of twelve consecutive home wins over Shenhua, and Guoan and Shenhua were respectively first and second place in the league table.
 Before the game, Guoan supporters held up a tifo of Nezha, Deshengmen, and text reading "Beijing Cheng".
-In the 7th minute of the match, Shenhua player Gao Tianyi swung in a cross for Shenhua debutant Luís Asué to finish home with a header, putting Shenhua 1–0 up early in the game.
+In the 7th minute of the match, Shenhua player Gao Tianyi swung in a cross for Shenhua debutant Luis Asué to finish home with a header, putting Shenhua 1–0 up early in the game.
 In the 20th minute, João Carlos Teixeira received a pass from Asué in space, however, his effort was wide of the post.
 In the 21st minute, Shenhua's Wilson Manafá provided a long ball for Wu Xi, who made his way past the defending Spajić and slotted the ball in the bottom corner, as Shenhua doubled their lead and made it 2–0 away from home.
 In the 26nd minute, Guga scored from a direct free-kick, halving the deficit, making the scoreline 1–2.
 After the break in the 82nd minute, substitute Yu Hanchao scored a tap-in, however, the goal was ruled out by VAR.
 In the seventh minute of second-half stoppage time, Yu Hanchao broke through the Guoan defence and finished it off in the bottom corner, putting the game to wraps at 3–1.
 With this win, Shenhua overtook Guoan in the league table, and while Guoan find themselves in second place, Shenhua have taken the top position of the table.